-\begin{example} For $n=5$ (see Figure \ref{TrianguloN5}), we have the set of critical values $\mathcal{D}_{5}=\{ 0,\ 1/4,\ 1/3,\ 1/2,\ 2/3,\ 1\}$ which correspond to the level curves of the BAC function describing the unstable sets.
-Those curves can be seen from left to right according the order in $\mathcal{D}_{5}$.
+\begin{example} For $n=5$ (see Figure \ref{TrianguloN5}), we have the set of critical values $\mathcal{D}_{5}=\{ 0,\ 1/4,\ 1/3,\ 1/2,\ 2/3,\ 1\}$ which correspond to the level curves of the BAC-function describing the unstable sets.
+Those curves can be seen from left to right according to the order in $\mathcal{D}_{5}$.
 The five stable regions are the ones bounded by these curves. \end{example}